 In college, I did some fencing.
 Recently I decided to take it up again, since this August.
 The game consists of trying to trick people into allowing themselves to be stabbed with a metal stick.
 But to explain how this connects onto spirtual topics, I need to go a little further back.

 In high school I briefly took instruction from a karate instructor named Rob, for high school credit.
 (My mother and brother had much more extensive lessons though).
-Rob is a Christian, and he said that learning martial arts was very informative for his spirituality.
+Now St. Rob is a Christian, and he said that learning martial arts was very informative for his spirituality.

 One learns about original sin—prior to being instructed, your instincts about what to do are pretty much always going to be wrong.
 Your stance is wrong, your posture is wrong, and your motions are wrong.
 The first thing you have to do is accept this as a fact, swallowing your wounded pride, and trust your teacher to correct you.